Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 2.9 2018-10-03
+  - Added diagram for contact creation revision 1.0, please see the [create contact](#create-contact) command section

 - 2.8 2018-09-18
   - Removed pointers to the decommissioned pre-activation service and pre-activation service specification